The best sales to shop this weekend: AirPods Pro, Bio Bidet, Solo Stove and more | CNN Underscored

 Our — and really, everyone’s — favorite true wireless earbuds are back to a great price at Walmart.
 Right now you can score your very own pair of refurbished AirPods Pro — complete with wireless charging case, active noise cancellation, transparency mode, adaptive EQ and all the other features you know and love — for just $135.
 Rest assured, the buds have been sanitized and tested to be in full working condition.
 Just be sure to shop before they sell out.

-When it comes to outdoor fire pits, you can’t beat the quality of Solo Stove, and right now the brand is offering some extra 4th of July savings on the fan-favorite Bonfire to help you get those marshmallows roasting.
+When it comes to outdoor fire pits, you can’t beat the quality of Solo Stove, and right now the brand is offering some extra Fourth of July savings on the fan-favorite Bonfire to help you get those marshmallows roasting.
 For $229.99, originally $349.99, plus free shipping and returns, you can get this smokeless portable fire pit with a 360-degree Airflow Design made to ensure even heating.
 The Bonfire is also made from stainless steel for added durability and requires minimal cleanup when you’re done using it.

 Refurbished Ring HD Security Stick Up Camera ($44.99, originally $99.99; woot.com)